algolia/kubernetes-hands-on/05-pods/README.md

 ## Answers

-For 2.
-Nop, the pod is only visible from the inside of the cluster
+For 2), no, the pod is only visible from the inside of the cluster.

 ## Links